What’s The Difference Between ISFAP and NSFAS?

 The National Student Financial Aid Scheme (NSFAS) and the Ikusasa Student Financial Aid Programme (ISFAP) are well-liked options for South African students seeking financial assistance.
 However, the extent to which one is superior depends on each scheme’s shortcomings.

 A financial aid program supported by the government called NSFAS helps fund higher education for underprivileged students.
 ISFAP, on the other hand, is a donor-funded organization that assists students with financial needs and those in the “missing middle,” defined as those whose families make between R350 000 and R600 000 annually.
-Because NSFAS has a lower maximum household income restriction than ISFAP, it meets different funding requirements than the other two programs.
+Because NSFAS has a lower maximum household income restriction than ISFAP, it meets funding requirements different from those of the other two programs.

 ISFAP’s key benefit over NSFAS is that it supports students in the “missing middle” who cannot afford tertiary fees but do not meet the criteria for NSFAS funding.
 It’s vital to keep in mind, though, that successful applicants can only get funding from one program at a time.